What You Need to Know: Public Health and Safety

 - Close spaces

-Everyone returning to campus should strive to maintain a 6 foot separation to the fullest possible extent.
+Everyone should strive to maintain a 6 foot separation to the fullest possible extent.

-It is critical that all WVU community members wear face masks or coverings to protect others and yourself.
+All WVU community members must wear face masks or coverings.

 - The spread of COVID-19 can be controlled when 80% of a population wears face coverings and face masks properly.

-- As a general guide, masks should cover both your nose and mouth, and you should not remove them during conversations.
-Dr. Kathy Moffett explains why it’s important to wear your mask or face covering and how to properly put them on.
+- Masks should cover both your nose and mouth, and you should not remove them during conversations.

-- Wash your hands for at least 20 seconds with soap and warm water or use hand sanitizer when touching public surfaces.
-Humming the chorus of "Take Me Home, Country Roads" is an easy way to estimate.
+- Wash your hands frequently for at least 20 seconds with soap and warm water or use hand sanitizer.

 - Limit touching shared surfaces to reduce the spread of the virus.